A Parent’s Worst Nightmare

 For older children (ages 7-12):

-- Gradually transition to independent brushing while monitoring technique
+- Gradually transition to independent brushing while monitoring the technique.

 Diet and Lifestyle: The Hidden Heroes of Dental Health